AbdullahHatem/Data_Analysis_Projects/README.md

-# Retail_project
+# Data Analysis Projects

-This project analyzes retail store sales data to identify trends in revenue, regions, customer behavior, product performance, and profitability.
-Using Python, SQL, and Power BI, the project includes data cleaning, analysis, and interactive dashboards to uncover business insights and support data-driven decisions.
+This repository contains my data analysis projects, showcasing my skills in data cleaning, exploration, visualization, and business intelligence.
+Each project focuses on solving real-world problems by transforming raw datasets into meaningful insights using tools such as Python, SQL, and Power BI.
+The projects include interactive dashboards, analytical reports, and data-driven recommendations designed to support better decision-making.